 “But our volunteers like working on the annual fundraising gala because they like being a part of a marquee event.”
 There is no doubt that this aspect of their commitment is valuable to your organization, but it is valuable as community building and strengthening.
 If you have the staff, volunteers, time and funds to support these events, then, continue the event.

-Then consider how to grow the relationships with the attendees.
-How many of those in attendance are major donors or have the capacity to be?
+But, consider how to grow the relationships with the attendees.
+Starting with getting the contact information for everyone who attends by sitting at a donor’s table.
+Then you can think about how many of those in attendance are major donors or have the capacity to be?
 How can you turn each one into a major donor?
 And how you can you deepen their involvement beyond the event?

 Ultimately, the decision is yours as to whether to proceed or stop the event.
 Just make sure you know what the true benefits are for your organization.